 The biggest tasks of group moderators include:

-- Keeping an eye on content to ensure there’s nothing violating the group’s policies, that there’s no spam, and no major conflict
+- Keeping an eye on content to ensure nothing is violating the group’s policies, that there’s no spam and no major conflict

 - Add (or remove) new members as needed; this includes approving member requests.
-To approve new members, you can go to “Manage group” and then “member requests.”
+To accept new members, you can go to “Manage group” and then “member requests.”

 - Delete spam or other unwanted content from the group